Abel-mwirigi/AirBnB_clone/README.md

  PROJECT CONTEXT<BR>

-.This is the first step towards building a full web application: the AirBnB clone.
+.This is the first step towards building a full web application: the AirBnB clone.<br>

 .The console  will be able to do the following:<br>
  i)Update a file<br>
  ii)Create an object<br>
  iii)Destroy an object<br>
  iv)Store objects to a file<br>

  AUTHORS<BR>

 > Abel Mwirigi (@Abel-mwirigi).<br>
 > Emmauel Masambu (@EMANU02004).